Eni contracts MODEC to provide new FPSO for project off Mexico

 The LOI was received on October 3, 2018.
 The firm time charter period is 15 years with five one-year extension options.
 A purchase option is included.

-MODEC said on Thursday that the FPSO will be deployed in the Offshore Area 1, about ten kilometers off the coast of Mexico at a water depth approximately 32 meters.
+MODEC said on Thursday that the FPSO will be deployed in the Offshore Area 1, about ten kilometres off the coast of Mexico at a water depth approximately 32 meters.
 The field operatorship is 100% owned by Eni Mexico.
 The Area 1 project is currently in the pre-development phase.

 Namely, Eni’s development plan for the discoveries of Amoca, Miztón and Tecoalli within the Offshore Area 1 located in the shallow waters of the Campeche Bay was approved by Mexico’s National Hydrocarbon Commission at the beginning of August.
 This was achieved only 32 months after the company signed the Area 1 Production Sharing Contract (PSC), won in an international bid round, and 17 months after the drilling of the first well.